CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

  - Create a  python program called "speak.py" to control speach output (To use speech, you need to have an internet connection)
  - Create a  python program  called "amend_pics.py" which is used to manage the images harvested by the "doorcam.py" program i.e. images can be renamed or deleted.
 Whatever name is given to the image, the speech processing part uses it to speak the name of the image whenever it is recognised.
  - Create an Arduino program called "JETSON_NANO_SERIAL_RECEIVE" which deciphers 2 numeric values from UART messages and uses them to control the position of 2 servos

-N.B.
-Be aware that the device to receive the USB serial data is not detailed in this repo.
-It is up to the reader to connect the device of their choice.
-In my case, I used an Arduino which was programmed to read the USB serial data and control an eyeball via two servos.
-The USB serial data contains "X" and "Y" head position co-ordinates and the arduino translated these co-ordinates so that the eyeball moved up/down and left/right.
-After some tuning of value mappings, and the appropriate positioning of the eyeball/servo device, quite a realistic effect was achieved.
-Once a user's face was recognised, the eyeball moved and gave the illusion it was tracking the face.

 The 2GB Jetson nano will work, but if you want acceptable performance, you are better off getting a Xavier NX or AGX.
 This allows you to set a lower value for "detectScope" which means a face can be recognised further away from the camera.
 The problem with doing this is that to double the performance, it seems you have to spend 5 times as much on the device!!